Art Exhibition Space

 Note that the Paraparaumu Library Art Space is booked at times for regular Library and Arts exhibitions, and may also be required for other Council activities such as local elections.
 This means that we may not be able to allocate your preferred time slot or that we may have to reschedule your exhibition.

 There is no charge for rent nor is commission charged on sales.
-Please read the Library Policy governing the sale of items.
+A catalogue with prices for artworks can be provided but we ask you do not label individual items with prices (see the Library Policy governing the sale of items).

 Installing an exhibition